A World to End (preview)

 I felt my ire rise.
 “Are you poisoning us?”

-“You’re smart enough to know that’s ridiculous,” he replied.
+“If you weren’t before, you’re certainly smart enough to know how ridiculous that statement is,” he replied with an impatient sigh.
 “It was a simple Boost Intelligence potion.
-Made it myself with herbs I picked back on the first level.
+I made it myself with herbs I picked back on the first level.
 It’s part of the most basic batch of potions in the game.
 I literally couldn’t put poison in there if I wanted to.
 Anyone with any bit of Perception would detect it.”

 “May not have died,” I replied, “if they never collided with something, they may still be falling.”